-- Implementation of proper housekeeping measures to reduce impacts including: - Avoid any activities in any sensitive areas that could be identified according to the breeding bird survey mentioned earlier. - Restrict activities to allocated construction areas only with no breeding activities, including movement of workers and vehicles to allocated roads within the site and prohibit off-roading to minimize disturbances. - Prohibit hunting of birds at any time and under any condition by construction workers onsite. - Implement proper measures, which would prevent attraction of birds to the site.
+- Implementation of proper housekeeping measures to reduce impacts including: - Restrict activities to allocated construction areas only, including movement of workers and vehicles to allocated roads within the site and prohibit off-roading to minimize disturbances. - Prohibit hunting of birds at any time and under any condition by construction workers onsite. - Implement proper measures, which would prevent attraction of birds to the site.
 This includes measures such as prohibiting illiterate dumping and ensuring waste streams are disposed appropriately in accordance with the measures identified in "Section 9.4.2". - Avoid unnecessary elevated noise levels at all times.
 In addition, apply adequate general noise suppressing measures.
-This could include the use of well-maintained mufflers and noise suppressants for high noise generating equipment and machinery, developing a regular maintenance schedule of all vehicles, machinery, and equipment for early detection of issues to avoid unnecessary elevated noise level, etc.
+This could include the use of well-maintained mufflers and noise suppressants for high noise generating equipment and machinery, developing a regular maintenance schedule of all vehicles, machinery, and equipment for early detection of issues to avoid unnecessary elevated noise level, etc. - Develop a protocol to swiftly report and dispose of any dead or injured wildlife or animals recorded onsite.